If you are a business owner, no matter what business you’re in, you probably have or will have employees.

-Here are some Federal Forms that are included in payroll:
+Here are some Federal Forms that are included in the payroll:

 Deadline for Quarterly Form 941:

-If you don’t pay payroll taxes, you on the IRS’ radar!
+If you don’t pay payroll taxes, you are on the IRS’ radar!

 The IRS makes it clear that if you use a payroll service or someone else to do your payroll work, including reports and deposits, this does not relieve you as an employer of the responsibility to see that tax returns are filed on a timely basis and that all taxes are paid correctly and on time.

 An employer is required to withhold federal income and payroll taxes from employees’ wages and pay them to the IRS.
 If you are an employee in your own company, you will be paying both payments, because you are an employer and employee.

 When an employer withholds taxes but fails to send payments to the IRS, the agency gets serious.